mattferris/http-routing/Readme.md

 An HTTP routing library for PHP

+Installable via composer:

+    composer require mattferris/http-routing

 Dispatcher
 ----------

-The dispatcher resolves requests by comparing the URI of the passed `Request` object against it's list of routes.
+The dispatcher resolves requests by comparing the passed `Request` object against it's list of routes.

     use MattFerris\HttpRouting\Dispatcher;

     $dispatcher = new Dispatcher();

-Calling `dispatch()` routes the request to an action, which, in turn, returns a response.
+Calling `dispatch()` routes the request to an action.
+The action is responsible for generating and returning a response.
 This response is then returned by `dispatch()`.
-The response is an instance of `Response`.
-Unless you want to modify the current request, you can call `dispatch()` without arguments, however you can pass a custom request for processing.
+The response is an instance of `ResponseInterface`. `dispatch()` will generate a request object from the environment if it isn't passed a request.
 To send the response to the client, call `send()` on the returned response.

+    // let the dispatcher generate the request
     $response = $dispatcher->dispatch();

+    // dispatch a custom request
+    $response = $dispatcher->dispatch($customRequest);

+    // send the response
     $response->send();

 Or, if you prefer a one-liner: